An intersection number formula for CM cycles in Lubin-Tate towers: Introduction

-\end{conj} By calculating both sides of this identity, the author has proved the linear AFL in the h=2 case for the identity element in the spherical Hecke algebra in \cite{li2017arithmetic}.
-Another application of Theorem \ref{SUPER} is a new proof \cite{li2017quasi} of Keating's results \cite{keating1988lifting} on lifting problems for the endomorphism of formal modules.
+where the sign is chosen so that the left hand side is non-negative. \end{conj} In Section \ref{EVI}, we verify this conjecture for $h=1$.
+By calculating both sides of this identity, the author also proves the linear AFL in the case of $h=2$ for the characteristic function of $\GL_4(\OO F)$ in \cite{li2017arithmetic}.